 Texas makes it difficult to escape a criminal arrest record.
 If your case was dismissed or you successfully completed deferred adjudication, you may be able to seal or expunge records of that case, but unfortunately Texas law does not provide for the expungement of actual convictions, regardless of how much time has passed, unless you have obtained a pardon for that case.
+If you were arrested, but not convicted, you may be eligible for expungement.
 Even arrests that did not end up in a conviction can cost a person jobs and housing opportunities decades later.

 Simply put, a Texas criminal record can be a virtual ball and chain.
 It can follow you around well after you were arrested, by showing up in background checks and ruining your chances of gaining better employment and other opportunities.
 Fortunately, Texas law provides that many people with criminal arrest records in Texas are able to have their record expunged.

 If your criminal record is causing you hardship or embarrassment and your charges were dismissed or you received deferred adjudication, we would love to help expunge or seal it so that you can go on with your life without the fear, anxiety or shame that results when someone does a background check on you.

 We are one of the leading expungement law firms in the country and we can clear your record even further after the process is concluded in the courtroom.
 We can have your expunged record removed from some of the most used background check companies.
 If these private background check companies do not receive proper notification that the record has been expunged, it can remain in their system for months or years and could be erroneously reported to a potential landlord or employer during that time.

 Lay the foundation for a better life by taking this free online evaluation to find out about your TX record clearing eligibility.